Schools and Associated Units

 Acting Director: Dr Allison Kirkman

-The New Zealand School of Music (NZSM), a joint venture between Victoria and Massey universities, offers the BMus which is a three-year specialist degree for those wishing to pursue a career as a performer, composer, sonic artist, musicologist or other related careers in the arts and music industries.
+The New Zealand School of Music (NZSM) offers the BMus which is a three-year specialist degree for those wishing to pursue a career as a performer, composer, sonic artist, musicologist or other related careers in the arts and music industries.
 While there is some opportunity to include other subjects in a BMus, if you prefer more broadly based study, then consider a BA in Music (taught by the NZSM and administered by the Faculty of Humanities and Social Sciences), or a BMus/BA double degree with the BA in another subject.